How Much Do Microwave Repairs Cost in 2025?

 Magnetrons burn out when their magnets crack, terminals overheat, or internal connections loosen.
 Excess heat does most of the damage, so make sure the vents stay clear and the unit has breathing room on all sides.
 Good airflow and routine cleaning go a long way toward keeping the magnetron alive.

 It makes sense to fix a microwave if the repair costs less than a new unit and the appliance isn’t past its prime.
-Built-in or high-end models are good candidates for repair, while a budget countertop unit over 10 years old is usually cheaper to replace.
-Compare repair quotes with new‑purchase prices before you decide.
+Built-in or high-end models are good candidates for repair, while a budget countertop unit over 10 years old is less expensive to replace.
+Before deciding, compare repair quotes with the price of a new model.

 Need professional help with your project?